 - Pole to hold feeding container

-- Student’s Individualized Health Plan (IHP) and/or healthcare provider’s orders
+- Student’s Individualized Health Plan (IHP) and healthcare provider’s orders

 - Review healthcare provider’s order including: